 However, do people interpret avatar faces and facial expressions equally across cultures and countries?
 Do Western people recognize facial expressions drawn with Japanese anime/comic style, and vice versa?

-3. Cross-cultural analysis of facial regions used as cues to recognize avatar facial expressions Recent psychological research show evidences that Western people focus on the mouth, and Japanese on the eyes in recognizing facial
+3. Cross-cultural analysis of facial regions used as cues to recognize avatar facial expressions Recent psychological research show evidences that Western people focus on the mouth, and Japanese on the eyes in recognizing facial expressions.
+We are investigating whether the above finding is true with cartoon faces.
+Do Hungarians weigh facial cues in the mouth region more heavily than Japanese?

 This is an ongoing joint research with Zsófia Ruttkay at the Moholy-Nagy University of Art and Design.